← Back to Grammar

 ¿Cuánto cuesta?

 💡 Pro Tip: These question words often have accents (á, é, ó) when used in questions, but lose them when used in statements.
-For example: ¿Cuándo vienes?
+Example: ¿Cuándo vienes?
 (When are you coming?) vs. Cuando vengas (When you come).

 ¿ Inverted Question Mark